Elfern123/CSGOdemohandler/README.md

 You also need unrar.exe for Windows to be able to open HLTV  demos, put the exe in the same folder as the program and config file.

-Config file has to be placed in the same folder as the program.
+Config file has to be placed in the same folder as the program and has to be named config.txt.

 Config file follows the following format: